AY2425S1-CS2103T-T17-3/tp/docs/UserGuide.md

 Examples:
 *  `delete_supplier n/Global Produce` deletes the supplier named Global Produce from the tracker.

+Note:
+*  When deleting an existing supplier, any products that have been assigned this deleted supplier will have their assigned supplier removed.
+However, you will need to use the `view_product` command for the application to reflect this change.

 ### Adding a product : `add_product`

 Add a product.